tolliam/tolliam.github.io/sentences.md

 Contain two indepedent clauses and a subordinate clause

 `I use to go skiing every year when I was younger, but I no longer have enough money to do so.`

+### Connecting two main clauses

+Two main clauses can be joined using a conjunctive adverb, such as "accordingly", "also", "besides", "consequently", "finally", "however", "indeed", "instead", "likewise", "meanwhile", "moreover" and "nevertheless".

+`Tim did not read the instructions; so, he did not assemble the desk properly.`

+`I am sorry you can't go for a run today; anyway, the forecast is for rain.